Join other 'Mush' mums from across Sheffield at this new weekly session

 A national survey commissioned by Mush found that 22 per cent of mums only have one local mum friend, and 50 per cent find it hard to make mum friends.
 The study also revealed that 60 per cent regularly go a full day without adult interaction, and 82 per cent thought that having mum friends would make them a happier mum.

-The trial launched at Costa Coffee Meadowhall Drive-thru, on Vulcan Road, yesterday.
+The trial launches at Costa Coffee Meadowhall Drive-thru, on Vulcan Road, on September 16.
+Download the Mush app for more information on when and where these sessions will be held across Costa Coffee stores.